hertie-data-science-lab/ds01-infra/TODO/_TODO.md

 - [x] after adding / removing a python / system package,
     - 1) explain very briefly (if no --guided) that dockerfile blueprint updated, but still need to rebuild the image (and later to recreate container based on rebuild image).
 More in depth if --guided flat on.
     - 2) offer to continue to rebuild, or loop back gracefully to the "What would you like to do?" menu.
-- [ ] sees lots of old `<none>` images -> what are these? presumably i need to clean them out, but where are they coming from firstly? is this image prune
+- [ ] get the initial list just to call `image list` (or use exactly the same search logic & format)
+    - why is it currently showing old images, whereas `image list` does not -> what's the difference between their search logics?

 ### Image delete
 - [x] accept multiple image names as arguments -> will delete in bulk
 - [x] the GUI after providing no image names -> only see users own images
 - [ ] make sdure that when a user does `docker image prune` it only cleans up their images (or at least blocks them with sudo)
     - or is this already sudo?
-- [ ] currently once image removed -> "Dockerfile backed up to: `/home/datasciencelab/ds01-config/images/deleted/datasciencelab-test-20251111-165620.Dockerfile`" ... why? back it up somewhere in tmp or other? (and zip/compress it), but not in this folder.
+- [ ] currently once image removed
+    --- a)  "Dockerfile backed up to: `/home/datasciencelab/ds01-config/images/deleted/datasciencelab-test-20251111-165620.Dockerfile`" ... why? back it up somewhere in tmp or other? (and zip/compress it), but not in this folder.
+    --- b) "💡 Tip: Clean up dangling images with: docker image prune" => i) check that if a user runs this they do not delete other people's images (that this needs sudo) , ii) remove this, and just add this prunung as an admin script for crontab

 ### Image miscellaneous